vanmeeter/com.giadc.digitaltoolbox/README.md

 ### Publish

 This will publish the html document and the sprite sheet.
+The size report will be calculated at this point.
+The publish settings will also be set here as well, just as a fail safe to make sure the ad is published properly.

 ### Publish JPG

 This publishes the static jpg based on where you have the static flag on the timeline set.
 It will also put the jpg in the correct folder and automatically name it based on the SUB or COR file.
 If neither file is present, it will name it based on the name of the fla file.

-### Publish JPG Size Field
+#### Publish JPG Size Field

 This sets the max size the static jpg will be.
 It will default to 40kb, but can set to what ever you need.